Census Benchmarking

 Assumption 2: To estimate the number of people of ‘white’ appearance (Caucasian) we have added Australian, New Zealander, and North-West European, and Jewish categories together.
 The assumption made here is that the police can distinguish visually between Europeans from Southern and Eastern European (Mediterranean) ancestry from other Europeans.
 Because Victoria Police have merged Mediterranean with Middle-Eastern, this analysis swamps the policing experience of people who appear Middle-Eastern with people who may be being treated as ‘White’.
 To remedy this problem we recommend that Victoria Police in future separate Middle-Eastern from Mediterranean.This produces a different set of data that you can see here.

-2.1 Are the Victoria Police search rates of different populations proportionate to their population?
+2.1 Are the Victoria Police search rates of different racial appearance groups proportionate to their estimated population?

 Because some Aboriginal people may not be perceived at first glance to be Indigenous, in order to establish the total number of searches of Aboriginal and Torres Strait Islander people by police we add the people who police perceive to be Aboriginal to the people who were recorded as being of Indigenous Status.
 Where people are listed as being of Indigenous status and Aboriginal appearance we count them only once.
 Indigenous Status is recorded if a person has been arrested and detained by the police and is based on their self-identification.
 Figure 6 below sets out the search rate for racial appearance groups in Victoria as a proportion of their percent in the overall Victoria population and compares that with search rate of white people, compared with their overall population.
 The groups included in this analysis are those who collectively experienced at least 200 searches during each year.